-It’s common to repeat certain content — such as navigation bars, blocks containing your business contact information, event announcements or promotional items — across several of your pages.
-With global blocks, you can use a block on multiple pages and, when you need to make an edit, your changes will be made in all locations.
+It’s common to repeat certain content — such as navigation bars, blocks containing your business contact information, event announcements or promotional items — across several of your landing pages.
+With global blocks, you can save time and effort by reusing a block on multiple pages and, when you need to make an edit to the block, your changes will be made in all locations.

 Here are a few common global block types that might be useful for you: